-A. The district's Title IX/Compliance officer, assistant superintendent of human resources or designee shall be responsible for monitoring and coordinating the district's compliance with WAC 392-190 and related procedures and ensuring that all complaints communicated to the district are promptly investigated and resolved.
+A. The district's Title IX/Civil Rights Compliance Officer, executive director of human resources or designee shall be responsible for monitoring and coordinating the district's compliance with WAC 392-190 and related procedures and ensuring that all complaints communicated to the district are promptly investigated and resolved.

-The Title IX/Compliance officer is: Mary O'Brien Everett School District No. 2 3900 Broadway P.O.
-Box 2098 Everett, WA 98201 mobrien@everettsd.org
+The Title IX/Civil Rights Compliance Officer is:

+Mary O'Brien Everett School District No. 2 3900 Broadway P.O.
+Box 2098 Everett, WA 98201 MO'Brien@everettsd.org